 This trial was conducted at the Department of Gastroenterology of the First Affiliated Hospital of China Medical University from July 2022 to April 2023.
 It was approved by the Human Ethics Review Committee of the First Affiliated Hospital of China Medical University (2021325).
 Written informed consent was obtained from all participants.
 Participants were drawn from various areas of Liaoning Province, and the study was conducted at a tertiary hospital.
 Subjects positive for H. pylori and aged ≥ 18 years were recruited.
 Exclusion criteria included administration of antibiotics in the past month, administration of proton pump inhibitors in the past half month, acute respiratory infections, recent gastrointestinal bleeding, esophageal and gastric varices, dysphagia, and esophageal cancer.
 Basic information on participants was obtained from the HIS Information System Technical Support Services, including gender, current smoking conditions, current drinking conditions, body mass index (BMI), hypertension, diabetes mellitus, gastrointestinal symptoms, family members with H. pylori infection, family histories of GC, and living area.
 The definition of current smoking and drinking in the present study was that participants engaged in smoking and/or drinking behavior in accordance with their personal smoking and/or drinking habits during the first 4 wk before conducting the string test.
 Gastrointestinal symptoms included abdominal pain, fullness, heartburn, dysphagia, and anorexia.

-Determination of H. pylori Infection and steps for string-test
+Determination of H. pylori infection and steps for string-test

 Urea Breath Test (UBT) was performed with The Kit For 13C-Urea Breath Test (Haiderun Pharmaceutical Group Co.
 Ltd., Beijing, China).
 After the initial baseline breath samples were collected, participants fasting for at least two hours ingested 100-mg 13C-labelled reagent.
 Breath samples exhaled after 30 min were analyzed by the WLD600C13C Analyzer (Haiderun Pharmaceutical Group Co.
 Ltd., Beijing, China).